networkteam/Networkteam.SentryClient/Readme.md

 Networkteam.SentryClient
 ========================

-This is a Sentry client package for TYPO3 Flow and Neos.
+This is a Sentry client package for the Flow framework and Neos CMS (http://www.neos.io).

 It's based on https://github.com/getsentry/raven-php.